mttssz/localegen/README.md

 # localegen
 Excel file to JS object/JSON converter with support for multiple locales

+# Release:
+For the last release, visit the [releases](https://github.com/mttssz/localegen/releases) tab of the repository.

 # Usage:

 Use the following syntax to generate your locale file: